kubevirt/containerized-data-importer/README.md

 ### Deploy the API Objects

-1. (Optional) Create the namespace where the controller will run:

-    `$ kubectl create ns <CDI-NAMESPACE>`

-1. Deploy the CDI controller:

-   `$ kubectl -n <CDI-NAMESPACE> create -f manifests/controller/cdi-controller-deployment.yaml`

-> Note: the default verbosity level is set to 1 in the controller deployment file, which is minimal logging.
-If greater details are desired increase the `-v` number to 2 or 3.

-> Note: the importer pod uses the same logging verbosity as the controller.
-If a different level of logging is required after the controller has been started, the deployment can be edited and applied via `kubectl apply -f manifests/controller/cdi-controller-deployment.yaml`.
-This will not alter the running controller's logging level but will affect importer pods created after the change.
-To change the running controller's log level requires it to be restarted after the deployment has been edited.

 1. (Optional) Create the endpoint secret in the PVC's namespace:

    `$ kubectl -n <NAMESPACE> create -f endpoint-secret.yaml`